 How it Works

-1. The new law will utilize and expand existing community-based providers as addiction recovery centers to provide services throughout the state to immediately assess the needs of people who use drugs and link them to treatment, care and services.
+1. The new law will utilize and expand existing community-based providers as Behavioral Health Resource Networks to provide services throughout the state to immediately assess the needs of people who use drugs and link them to treatment, care and services.

 3. It increases access to vital services, including:

 - Behavioral Health Treatment that is evidence-based, trauma-informed, culturally specific, linguistically accessible, and patient-centered;

 - Peer support and recovery services designed to help people remain clean and sober;

 - Housing for persons with Substance Use Disorder;